bcbio/bcbio-nextgen/docs/contents/configuration.rst

-   does not determine coverage correctly. ``genome`` specifies full genome sequencing, ``regional`` identifies partial-genome pull down sequencing like exome analyses, and ``amplicon`` is partial-genome sequencing from amplification.
-Influences GATK options for filtering and GATK will use Variant Quality Score Recalibration when set to ``genome``, otherwise we apply hard filters.
-Also affects copy number calling with CNVkit, structural variant calling and deep panel calling in cancer samples, where we tune regional/amplicons analyses to maximize sensitivity.
+   does not determine coverage correctly. ``genome`` specifies full genome sequencing, ``regional`` identifies partial-genome pull down sequencing like exome analyses, and ``amplicon`` is partial-genome sequencing from PCR amplicon sequencing.
+This influences GATK options for filtering: we use Variant Quality Score Recalibration when set to ``genome``, otherwise we apply hard filters.
+Also affects copy number calling with CNVkit, structural variant calling and deep panel calling in cancer samples, where we tune regional/amplicon analyses to maximize sensitivity.
    [genome, regional, amplicon]
 - ``coverage_depth_max`` Maximum depth of coverage.
 We downsample coverage regions with more than this value to approximately the specified